SAP-samples/teched2023-AD161/exercises/Ex9/README.md

   const responseDelete = await DELETE(`/service/incident_managementXXX/Incidents(ID=${incidentId},IsActiveEntity=true)`);
   expect(responseDelete.status).to.eql(204);
  ```
+Replace 4 placeholders occurrences **XXX** in the copied code with your project suffix used.

 Save the file.

 ![](/exercises/Ex9/images/testcode.png)

+Now we will run the the test from the terminal.

+From the activity bar select the hamburger icon, and choose **Terminal >New Terminal**.

+basctl --command lcap.applicationLogic.runTest

 From the activity bar, click  (Task Explorer).
 From the Task Explorer, click  (Create Task).